SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 in roughly the same time (seconds), repeatedly over an extended period (roughly 15 minutes).
 Persist an item to a DynamoDB table using Lambda function

-This attack is using AWS Lambda function:
-1. Contaminate dynamo db table with non relavant record rows
-2. Scan dynamo db table for all data
-3. Syslog data of inspected table to sys log  :hushed:

 ## Prerequisites: What you need